diversified investment portfolio on a tight budget

 1. Introduction to Low-Cost Investment Options:

-Low-cost options like index funds and exchange-traded funds (ETFs) offer a straightforward and cost-effective way to access a diversified portfolio of stocks or bonds.
-These investment vehicles pool together assets from multiple investors and aim to replicate the performance of a particular market index, such as the S&P 500 or the Total Stock Market Index.
+For example, index funds and exchange-traded funds (ETFs) are two popular low-cost investments.
+These options pool money from many investors and aim to copy the performance of a market index- like the S&P 500 or the Total Stock Market Index.

 2. Benefits of Low-Cost Investing for Budget-Conscious Investors: